tianhaiwang/tianhaiwang.github.io/_pages/includes/projects.md

 In addition, I participated in the development of <u>multi-agent collaborative system</u> as a main member.
 In this project, I am responsible for <u>path planning and task allocation algorithms</u> in the harvesting-unloading-transportation process of wheat production.
 According to constraints of plot location, task number, operation time window, and path planning, intelligent scheduling model was established based on <u>non-dominated sorting genetic and colony algorithms</u>.

 Supervisor:
-- Prof. [Man Zhang](https://www.scopus.com/authid/detail.uri?authorId=56294527200), Dean of the College of Information and Electrical Engineering
+- Prof. [Man Zhang](https://www.scopus.com/authid/detail.uri?authorId=56294527200), Dean of the College of Information and Electrical Engineering, Chair of International Conference on Smart Agriculture Innovation Development (ICSAID 2024), Chief Editor of International Federation for Automatic Control (IFAC 2018)

 <!-- - Prof. [Han Li](https://www.scopus.com/authid/detail.uri?authorId=57162704700),  -->

 This work is being supported by the National Key Research and Development Program of China: